 ~ William Shakespeare, Love's Labour's Lost, c.
 1590

-Ginger, molasses, cinnamon, nutmeg, cloves, allspice, coriander, star anise, mace, cardamom, and black pepper are classic ingredients for this most favorite of treats in gingerbread, gingerbread man, or gingerbread house form!
+Ginger, molasses, cinnamon, nutmeg, cloves, allspice, coriander, star anise, mace, cardamom, and black pepper - all classic spicy ingredients for this most favorite of Christmastime treats whether in gingerbread loaf, gingerbread men, or gingerbread house form!
 The hard gingerbread cookies, sometimes gilded with gold leaf and shaped like animals, or kings and queens, were a staple at medieval fairs in England, France, Holland and Germany.
 Medieval ladies often gave their favourite knights a piece of gingerbread for good luck in a tournament or superstitiously ate a "gingerbread husband" to improve their chances of marriage.
 Queen Elizabeth I is credited with the idea of elaborate decorating of gingerbread cookies after she had some made to resemble dignitaries visiting her court.
 The wonderfully constructed and elaborate gingerbread houses constructed by master bakers and artists seen today originated in Germany during the 16th century and became inextricably linked in people's minds to the Brothers Grimm Hansel & Gretel fairytale as the witch's house made of treats!
 "Nibble, nibble, like a mouse .... who's been nibbling at my house?" 🤎 🍬🏚️ 🍭 🤎

 December is the month devoted to traditional Christmas foods, and gingerbreads and cookies are one of the most anticipated of Christmas treats.
 With many variations of ingredients, gingerbread is usually flavoured with ginger, molasses, cinnamon, nutmeg, cloves, allspice, coriander, star anise, mace, cardamom, and black pepper.